r5d/fsfi/md/article/education.md

 ## What is Free/Swatantra Software?

 [Free/Swatantra software][free-sw] means that you, as user, have the freedom to run, study, modify, and redistribute the program.
+Thus, “free software” is a matter of liberty, not price.
+To understand the concept, you should think of “free” as in “free speech,” not as in “free beer”.
 With these freedoms, the users, both individually and collectively, control the program and what it does for them.
 When users don't control the program, we call it &ldquo;nonfree&rdquo; or &ldquo;proprietary&rdquo;